-Acclaimed for her “smoldering stage presence” (New York Times) her “richly-hued voice” (BBC Music magazine), New York based Armenian-Argentinean mezzo-soprano SOLANGE MERDINIAN has garnered an international reputation for her versatility and interpretation as a recitalist, chamber musician, in repertoire ranging from baroque to contemporary, tango, cabaret, art songs and opera.
-She is the Co-Founder and Co-Artistic Director of the New Docta International Music Festival, in Cordoba Argentina.
+Acclaimed for her “smoldering stage presence,” (The New York Times) her “richly-hued voice” (BBC Music magazine) and how she “brought many to tears” (The New York Times), the New York based American-Argentinean mezzo-soprano Solange Merdinian has garnered an international reputation for her versatility and interpretation as a recitalist, chamber musician, and opera singer in repertoire ranging from baroque to contemporary, folk, tango, cabaret and world music.
+She is the Co-Founder and Co-Artistic Director of the non for profit organization, New Docta, and the New Docta Festival in Argentina.

 She has also appeared in “Dawn Upshaw and Friends” (Classical Singer Convention) and Dawn Upshaw and Osvaldo Golijov’s Composing Song (Zankel Hall at Carnegie).

-In May 2009, Solange Merdinian graduated with a Master in Voice and Vocal Performance from Bard College Conservatory of, a new curriculum designed by Dawn Upshaw.
-In 2007, she received her Bachelor of Music degree from the Juilliard School.
+Solange Merdinian graduated with a Master in Voice and Vocal Performance from Bard College Conservatory and she received her Bachelor of Music degree from The Juilliard School.
+She is an effective advocate for social, educational, and cultural programs through music.
+In spring 2019, she will release her debut solo album entitled “Composing Roots” with guitarist Federico Diaz and pianist Pablo Zinger.